 Reviewing changes is an important task and the Gerrit Web UI provides many functionalities to make the review process comfortable and efficient.

-The change screen shows the details of a single change and provides various actions on it.
+The change screen is the main view for a change.
+It shows the details of a single change and allows various actions on it.

 Here are the main areas of the screen